mraue/evlio/docs/installation.rst

 -----------------------------

-evlio is made using `cmake <http://www.cmake.org/>`_, which is best done from within a separate build directory below the main evlio directory::
+evlio is made using `cmake <http://www.cmake.org/>`_, which is best done from within a separate build directory in the main evlio directory::

     $ mkdir build